Gavriil1/cip5_application_react/README.md

 1. As a new user, I can create a new account.
 2. As a user who has an account, I want to be able to log in to my account.
 3. As a user, I can use links to navigate from the login page to the sign-up page and back.
+4. As a login user I want to log out from my account

 #### Navigation

-4. As a user, I can view the home page that describes the application, enabling me to understand its purpose.
 5. As a user, I can access a navigation bar on all pages, allowing me to conveniently navigate back to the main page or visit my profile page.
-6. As a user who is not logged in, I can see options to log in or sign up, providing me the ability to access my account or create a new one.

 ### Second sprint

 #### Note Page/Important page

-7. As a user, I can create notes to organize my thoughts and tasks.
+6. As a user, I can create notes to organize my thoughts and tasks.
-8. As a user, I can view the details of a single note to see its title and content.
+7. As a user, I can view the details of a single note to see its title and content.
-9. I can use the “Delete” button to delete a note.
+8. I can use the “Delete” button to delete a note.
-10. I can use the like/unlike button to mark a note as important.
+9. I can use the like/unlike button to mark a note as important.
-11. I can identify if the note is liked by the modal title or icon which appears on the “Like/Unlike” button.
+10. I can identify if the note is liked by the modal title or icon which appears on the “Like/Unlike” button.
-12. I can use the search field to search for a note according to keywords in the title.
+11. I can use the search field to search for a note according to keywords in the title.
-13. I can create a note using the form at the top of the page.
-14. I can edit the content of a note by clicking the “Edit” option on each note.
+12. I can edit the content of a note by clicking the “Edit” option on each note.
-15. I want to see only important notes on the “Important” page.
+13. I want to see only important notes on the “Important” page.

 #### Edit page
-16. As a user, I want to edit the “title” and “content” of a note.
-17. I want to return from the “Edit Note” page to the “Note” page without modifying the content of the note.
+14. I want to return from the “Edit Note” page to the “Note” page without modifying the content of the note.

 ### Third sprint

 #### Contact Form

-18. I want to be able to send feedback email to owner of the site.
+15. I want to be able to send feedback email to owner of the site.

 #### User Profile Page

-19. As a user, I can update my profile picture.
+16. As a user, I can update my profile picture.
-20. As a user, I can change my username.
+17. As a user, I can change my username.
-21. As a user, I can update my password.
+18. As a user, I can update my password.

 #### General

-22. As a user of the application, I can see ReactBootstrap alerts after completing different actions, for example: creating a note, deleting a note, liking a note, editing a note, changing the password, changing the username, changing the profile picture, etc.
+19. As a user of the application, I can see ReactBootstrap alerts after completing different actions, for example: creating a note, deleting a note, liking a note, editing a note, changing the password, changing the username, changing the profile picture, etc.
-23. As an application owner, I want my application to be fully responsive so that users can use it on various devices.
-24. As an application owner, I want users to be directed to an error page if they try to access a note that does not exist, preventing the need to use the browser’s back button.